abhimittal342/simon-game/README.md

 # Simon Game

 This is a simon game.
-The code of game created by Abhinandan Based on Web technologies like Html CSS and Javascript
+The code of game is Based on Web technologies like Html CSS and Javascript